stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 key and is named by the corresponding public key, which we term a `NodeID`.

-Each node also selects one or more groups of nodes (each of which includes itself) called _quorum slices_.
+Each node also selects one or more sets of nodes (each of which includes itself) called _quorum slices_.
 A quorum slice represents a large or important enough set of peers that the node selecting the quorum slice believes the slice collectively speaks for the whole